 Benihana, the nation’s leading operator of Japanese theme and sushi restaurants, will be free to consider alternative proposals through July 1 under a “go shop” provision.

-Ken Lefkowitz and Ellen Friedenberg led the Hughes Hubbard team with assistance from Chuck Samuelson, Steve Greene, Michael Traube, Kathleen O’Donnell, Erin DeCecchis, Jerry Harrison, Andy Braiterman, Gary Simon, Wayne Josel, Alison Peyser, Arinze Ike, Alex Anderson, Chris Wild, Marina Ufaeva and Ross Lipman.
+Ken Lefkowitz and Ellen Friedenberg led the Hughes Hubbard team with assistance from Chuck Samuelson, Steve Greene, Michael Traube, Kathleen O’Donnell, Erin DeCecchis, Jerry Harrison, Andy Braiterman, Gary Simon, Wayne Josel, Alison Peyser, Arinze Ike, Chris Wild, Marina Ufaeva and Ross Lipman.
 Lefkowitz was quoted in The Deal and mentioned, along with the firm, in other news outlets widely reporting the transaction, including The Wall Street Journal, Reuters and Law360.